AsparkArcane/AsparkArcane/README.md

 ### 👨‍💻 About Me

-- 🎓 I’m currently a Computer Science Engineering student.
+- 🎓 I’m currently a Information Technology Engineering student at VJTI.
 - 🔭 I’m currently working on **MERN Stack projects and AI integration**.
 - 🌱 I’m currently learning **Cloud Computing and System Design**.
 - 👯 I’m looking to collaborate on **Open Source projects**.